Finschia/tutorials/dosi-vault/README.md

-> DOSI Valut was forked from Keplr.
+> DOSI Vault was forked from Keplr.
 Therefore, please refer to [this](https://docs.keplr.app/api/) documentation for information not described here.

 ## Check if DOSI Vault is installed in Chrome
-If [DOSI Valut](https://vault.dosi.world/) is installed in Chrome, `window` object always includes `dosiVault` object.
+If [DOSI Vault](https://vault.dosi.world/) is installed in Chrome, `window` object always includes `dosiVault` object.
 Below is an example of checking the `dosiVault` object.

 ```js
 if(!window.dosiVault){